radekstepan/mynd/README.md

 2. Visit [http://0.0.0.0:1111/](http://0.0.0.0:1111/)

 ## Compile:

-1. Install dependencies `npm install -d`.
-2. Run `cake compile:main` to compile widgets and templates into one target.
+Run `cake compile:main` to compile widgets and templates into one target.
 Check optional parameters by running `cake`.

 ## Test:

-1. Run `cake compile:tests` to compile the test spec.
+1. Run `cake compile:tests` to compile tests.
-2. Start a simple HTTP server using `.webserver.sh`.
-3. Visit [http://0.0.0.0:1111/tests/](http://0.0.0.0:1111/tests/) that automatically runs [Jasmine](http://pivotal.github.com/jasmine/) tests.
+2. Visit [http://0.0.0.0:1111/test](http://0.0.0.0:1111/test) to run the tests using [Mocha](http://visionmedia.github.com/mocha/) and [Chai](http://chaijs.com/).

+The tests are automatically loaded from available tests in the `test/src` directory.
+Libraries needed to run the tests are loaded automatically too.
+You can speed up their execution by including the files the `<head>` section of the `test/index.html` file.

 ## Release to InterMine: